NinjaCheetah/libWiiPy/docs/source/index.md

 # Overview

-# libWiiPy API Docs
+# libWiiPy Documentation

-Welcome to the API documentation website for libWiiPy! libWiiPy is a modern Python 3 library for handling the various files and formats found on the Wii.
+Welcome to the documentation website for libWiiPy! libWiiPy is a modern Python 3 library for handling the various files and formats found on the Wii.

+Just need to see the API? [libWiiPy API Documentation](/api)

 ```{toctree}
 :hidden: